acl2018/acl2018-website/_attendees/main.md

 The conference will be held in [Melbourne, Australia](https://www.melbourne.org/?utm_source=Microsite&utm_campaign=Computational%20Linguistics) at the [Melbourne Convention and Exhibition Centre](http://mcec.com.au/) from July 15th to 20th, 2018.

+### Meal Information

+The following meals are provided as part of your registration fee:
+* Mid-morning breaks include coffee, tea, water, ands nacks in the Melbourne Room and level 2 foyer
+* A light lunch of sandwiches and a muffin is provided during each of the midday poster sesions on Monday–Wednesday, in the Melbourne Room and level 2 foyer
+* Mid-afternoon breaks include coffee, tea, water, and snacks in the Melbourne Room and level 2 foyer

 ### Further Information

 * [Visas]({{ site.github.url }}/attendees/visa): information about visas for visitors from outside Australia